domRiddle/ASF/Configuration.md

 Web-based ConfigGenerator is verified to run properly on Chrome and Firefox, but it should work properly in all most popular javascript-enabled browsers.

-The usage is quite simple - select whether you want to generate `ASF` or `Bot` config by switching to proper tag, ensure that chosen version of config file matches your ASF release, then input all details and hit "download" button.
+The usage is quite simple - select whether you want to generate `ASF` or `Bot` config by switching to proper tab, ensure that chosen version of config file matches your ASF release, then input all details and hit "download" button.
 Move this file to ASF `config` directory, overwriting existing files if needed.
 Repeat for all eventual further modifications and refer to the rest of this section for explanation of all available options to configure.

 **[Back to top](#configuration)**